Where Are You at In Your CECL Journey: Part 1

 - Learn how to calculate an allowance

-Scott Blakeslee is the product director for Visible Equity’s Allowance for Expected Credit Loss (CECL) product.
+Scott Blakeslee is the product director for nCino’s Allowance for Expected Credit Loss (CECL) product.
 His background is in accounting and audit, having worked previously at Deloitte and the Public Company Accounting Oversight Board (PCAOB) in Washington, DC.
 Scott enjoys traveling, spending time with his family, and is a bit of a history buff.
 He and his wife recently welcomed their first child, a baby girl, and they are completely smitten by her.

 |Pricing For||Price||Season Pass|